foimedia/foi/README.md

 ## Authentication

-Authentication is performed through Telegram, every anonymous session has a unique token.
+Authentication is performed through Telegram.
+The app provides an unique token for every anonymous session.
 Once you click to authenticate, the app will redirect you to send the following message to the bot:

 ```
 /start [token]